Lawyer for Bicycle Accident in Sappington, MO

 - Defective car or bike components

-While most bike accidents happen at intersections, a National Transport Safety Board report relayed that accidents between intersections cause more significant injuries because the speeds are higher than at intersections because of stop signs, traffic lights or turning vehicles.
-Your Sappington, MO bike accident lawyer at Halvorsen Klote will conduct a thorough investigation into your accident to who and/or what caused it and who is responsible for your injuries.
+While intersections are the most common place to see or experience a bike accident, a National Transport Safety Board report found that "midblock" accidents are more severe because of the higher speeds involved.
+Your Sappington, MO bike accident lawyer at Halvorsen Klote will conduct an exhaustive investigation into your accident to who and/or what caused it and who is to blame for your injuries.

 What Are Common Injuries from Sappington, MO Bicycle Accidents?

-Because of the vulnerability of bicyclists relative to their cars or trucks, injuries suffered in bicycle accidents can be traumatic and even sometimes result in permanent disability.
-We've helped secure maximum compensation for people with:
+Because of the vulnerability of bicyclists compared to their enclosed vehicle counterparts, injuries suffered in bicycle accidents can be traumatic and even sometimes result in permanent disability.
+We've helped secure great financial recoveries for people with:

 - Brain injuries